 On completion of your mortgage, you receive back in cash a payment of some or all fees: the lender pays for your survey, or your legal fees, or will meet the stamp duty charges.
 The cash back could be paid as either a percentage of the mortgage amount or as a lump sum.

 Some lenders will charge you a penalty if you redeem your mortgage early, or want to pay off a part of it.

 Please note where immediate offers such as these are provided it is common for lenders to charge you a penalty should you repay your mortgage during the early years of its term.

 Full disclosure of our fees will be provided upon request.
-These will be confirmed via the issuing of our Initial Disclosure Document (IDD) and also our Terms of Business.
+These will be confirmed via the issuing of our Disclosure Document.
+Details of our Data Protection Notice is provided within our contacts section.

 Your home may be repossessed if you do not keep up repayments on your mortgage

 The Financial Conduct Authority does not regulate some aspects of buy-to-let arrangements